shashank136/Secure-and-random-Password-Generator/README.md

 # Images:

-How the plug-in looks in firefox browser:
+## How the plug-in looks in firefox browser:

 ![Browser plug-in](https://github.com/shashank136/Secure-and-random-Password-Generator/blob/master/res/img/demo.png)

-How the data is stored in the firebase:
+## How the data is stored in the firebase:

 ![Browser plug-in](https://github.com/shashank136/Secure-and-random-Password-Generator/blob/master/res/img/db.png)

+User credentials are stored in the encrypted format.

 Works through browser plug-ins